1. When and where is the next sitting of the MRII Examination?

 7. Are past papers available?

-There are no past papers available, however there are sample questions available here.
-These questions are also available at the back of the syllabus.
+There are no past papers available, as the number of questions available are finite.
+However there are sample questions available here.
+These questions are also available at the back of the syllabus and are actual questions from the database.

 8. What is required to achieve a Pass Mark?